 When to Fish - As the rains come to an end in an area and the river that drains it drops, the waters recede from the flooded jungles and once again become confined in the lagoons and river channels.
 The baitfish, and of course their consumers, the peacock bass, return as well.
 During the early part of the dry season, the peacocks feed voraciously on the fattened and concentrated baitfish.
 This is prime time for peacock anglers.
 After a bout of heavy feeding, they store fat, change their color and pattern and begin to spawn (see articles on color and pattern variation and shape change).
 The optimal time to fish for peacocks is the period between when water drops below the riverbank level and descends to its lowest level.

 Luckily for fishermen, different rivers reach low water levels at different times.
-Even within a single river, dropping water levels may work their way downstream over several weeks.
+Even within a single river, dropping water levels may work their way downstream over several weeks (or sometimes upstream, depending on the damming effects of trunk rivers).
 Anglers can fish in the Amazon from August through November in the south and October through March in the northern basin.
-With adequate mobility, you can access good fishing throughout the period when water levels drop in peacock bass’ habitat.
+With our extreme mobility, wen access great fishing throughout the period when water levels are optimal in peacock bass’ habitat.

 Black Water — Fed by tributaries draining the austere soils of northwestern Amazonia, the Rio Negro is the center of the Amazon's trophy peacock bass fishery.
 The region’s waters are extremely acidic and generally low in biomass.
 The water literally appears black because of staining by dissolved tannins.
 Tannin is the same pigmented chemical that gives tea its color.
 In fact, if you look at a cupful of Rio Negro water, it would look very much like a cup of weak tea.
 When viewed in the gigantic quantities present in this massive river, it simply appears black.
 Surprisingly, however, visibility is good in these waters.
 That means that fish are strongly visually stimulated.
 The look and color of lures becomes important in these conditions.

-Blackwater peacocks are readily caught on topwater lures.
-Subsurface lures such as Redfins and Rapalas and of course, the highly effective peacock bass jigs are also very productive.
-Fish can be found and caught in the lagoons and cuts adjoining these rivers.
-The lagoons are often quite large with a variety of structure, depths and configurations, offering a wide range of productive possibilities for fishermen.
+Blackwater peacocks are readily caught on the highly effective peacock bass jigs.
+Other subsurface lures such as Redfins and Rapalas produce well and of course, topwater lures are the most exciting display of fish violence that can be imagined.
+Fish are found and caught in both lagoons (and other floodplain remnants) and riverine structure.
+The lagoons can be large or small, with a variety of structure, depths and configurations, offering a wide range of productive possibilities for fishermen.